 WRITER / PHOTOGRAPHER / GUIDE / SPEAKER

-His work has appeared in High Country News, the Los Angeles Times, Adventure Journal, Modern Huntsman, and Backcountry Journal, among others.
-He has been a featured guest on numerous podcasts exploring nature, science, and conservation.
+His work has appeared in the Los Angeles Times, High Country News, SFGATE, and Adventure Journal, among others.
+He has also been a featured guest on numerous podcasts exploring nature, science, and conservation.
 His first book, The Enduring Wild: A Journey into California’s Public Lands (Heyday, 2025), is both a love letter to these landscapes and a meditation on belonging and reciprocity.

-As founder of the Forgotten Lands Project, Josh extends this work beyond the page — through keynote addresses on public lands, place attachment, and conservation history, and by guiding camping trips with the USAL Project that connect people directly to these fragile and inspiring places.
+As founder of the Forgotten Lands Project, Josh extends this work beyond the page — through keynote addresses on public lands and place attachment, and by guiding camping trips with the USAL Project that connect people directly to these fragile and inspiring places.

 He lives with his wife and three children in the heart of Los Angeles.